 The tennis club membership is strong and will continue to flourish and provide an important feature for the residents of the village.
-The future of the club would be strengthened by the installation of lighting which will enable local children to develop their tennis in the village in the winter months, as opposed to joining other clubs in the area with lighting facilities.

 Claverdon Community School is located in the heart of Claverdon village serving a wide catchment area of pupils.
 There are approximately 200 children on a roll in 7 single-year classes from 4 to 11 years.
 In addition, there is an on-site wrap-around care provided by Clover Club from 8.00am to 6.00pm.